Special Weather Statement issued for Jasper by NWS - NewsBreak

 Special Weather Statement issued for Jasper by NWS

-Effective: 2021-08-07 00:23:00 EDT Expires: 2021-08-07 02:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Jasper Strong thunderstorms will impact portions of central Jasper County through 100 AM CDT At 1220 AM CDT, Doppler radar was tracking strong thunderstorms along a line extending from near North Judson to near Wheatfield to near DeMotte.
-Movement was southeast at 20 mph.
-HAZARD...Winds in excess of 40 mph and half inch hail.
+Effective: 2021-08-11 14:22:00 CDT Expires: 2021-08-11 17:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Jasper A strong thunderstorm will impact portions of west central Jasper and northeastern Smith Counties through 500 PM CDT At 432 PM CDT, Doppler radar was tracking a strong thunderstorm near Bay Springs, or 10 miles north of Stringer, moving west at 20 mph.
+HAZARD...Wind gusts up to 50 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Minor damage to outdoor objects is possible.
-Locations impacted include Rensselaer, DeMotte, Wheatfield, Roselawn, Fair Oaks, Parr, Baileys Corner and Stoutsburg.
-Including the following interstate Indiana I-65 between mile markers 225 and 232.
-MAX HAIL SIZE...0.50 IN MAX WIND GUST...40 MPHalerts.weather.gov
+Locations impacted include Pineville and Sylvarena.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...50 MPHalerts.weather.gov

 Comments / 0